Legit-Labs/legitify/README.md

 |Webhooks|V|V|

 ## Policies
-legitify comes with a set of policies in the `policies/github` directory.
+legitify comes with a set of policies for each SCM in the `policies/` directory.
 These policies are documented [here](https://legitify.dev/policies.html).

 In addition, you can use the `--policies-path (-p)` flag to specify a custom directory for OPA policies.